matthewhand/open-hivemind/README.md

 To analyze an image, simply upload it to the designated channel.
 The bot will send the image for analysis and return the results.

 ````
-Upload an image to the channel with message !analyse
+Upload an image to the channel along with a prompt prefixed with !analyse
+e.g. !analyse what is the primary subject of this image?
 ````

 The bot will provide analysis based on the machine learning model specified.